open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch05_ID_authentication_protocol.md

 In order to mitigate against this weakness, CDOC2 system can benefit from following countermeasures:

 1. Informing the users about risks of using non-trusted software/services (desktop applications, mobile applications, websites).
 This countermeasure is already in use in practice.
-2. Vetting and limiting the RPs, who can use the Mobile-ID and Smart-ID APIs.
+2. Vetting and limiting RPs, who can use the Mobile-ID and Smart-ID APIs.
 This countermeasure is already used in practice.

-# Appendix A - Formal model for authentication protocol
+## Appendix A - Formal model for authentication protocol

 ```ocaml
 (*************************************************************